UNR-CFB/lahontan/scripts/Pipeline/README.md

 ### Available Commands

 ```
 fcounts     For running featureCounts pipeline
 string      For running Stringtie pipeline
 kall        For running kallisto pipeline
+bowtie2     For running Bowtie2 pipeline
 mj          Provoke questionnaire to make a Metadata file
 mb          Create trimmomatic blacklist
 clean       Clean any project directories
 fo          Finds optimal execution path for batch execution
 prepref     Pre-processes reference data
-help        Show extra information
+gendef      Generate a default input file
 ```

 For more information about any of the commands, you can add the `-h` option to see the available options and any miscellaneous information.
 You can also give the command as an argument to the `help` command.

 For example:
 ```